Bathurst Manor: Education

 Three other public school boards also provide schooling to applicable students in Bathurst Manor, the Conseil scolaire Viamonde (CSV), Conseil scolaire catholique MonAvenir (CSCM), and the Toronto Catholic District School Board (TCDSB).
 CSV is a French first language secular school board, whereas CSCM and TCDSB are public separate school boards, the former being a French first language school board, the latter being an English first language school board.
 Neither CSCM, CSV, and TCDSB operates a school in Bathurst Manor, with their students attending schools situated in other neighbourhoods in Toronto.

 The public post-secondary institution, the University of Toronto, also operates the Institute for Aerospace Studies in the northern portions of the neighbourhood.

 Governance

 Bathurst Manor is part of the Federal and Provincial riding of York Centre, represented by M.P.
-Ya'ara Saks and M.P.P.
-Michael Kerzner, the former being a member of the Liberal Party of Canada and the latter being a member of the Progressive Conservative Party of Ontario.
-Municipally, the constituency is also known as Ward 6, which is represented by Councillor James Pasternak.
+Roman Baber and M.P.P.
+Michael Kerzner, the former being a member of the Conservative Party of Canada and the latter being a member of the Progressive Conservative Party of Ontario.
+Municipally, the constituency is also known as Ward 6, which is represented by Councilor James Pasternak.

 Bathurst Manor is located within 32 Division of the Toronto Police Service and is most often serviced by Station 143 of the Toronto Fire Services.